 In less than two years, 'Z-Anatomy' gathered more than 5.000 tridimensional anatomical structures and labels with more than 3500 definitions in two fully functional open source viewers.

-Available for free in 5 languages, it progressively becomes the open standard to all the Health Professional and Researchers and promotes the collaboration in the most essential scientific field.
+Available for free in 5 languages, it progressively becomes an open alternative to all the students, the Health Professional and the Researchers willing to use 3D models; promoting the collaboration in Sciences through its CC-BY-SA license.

 Blender is used both as a workshop and as an Anatomy-Viewer by itself.

 Here is how a Belgian medical illustrator, a Polish python coder and a Spanish developer joined their efforts to provide the first organized 3D atlas of anatomy.

 During his re-orientation from Visual Arts (Comics) to the Orthesiology-Prothesiology; he starts learning the 3D to produce 3D-printed orthosis.

 After creating hundreds of 2D illustrations of anatomy for a company, he starts developing the first open source atlas of human anatomy in Blender, using the existing models of 'BodyParts3D'.